 Plot: All unemployed, Ki-taek’s family takes peculiar interest in the wealthy and glamorous Parks for their livelihood until they get entangled in an unexpected incident.

-Awards: Won Palme d’Or (Cannes); Nom. for 6 Oscars – Best Picture, Best International Feature Film, Best Director, Best Original Screenplay, Best Film Editing, Best Production Design
+Awards: Won Palme d’Or (Cannes); Won 4 Oscars – Best Picture, Best International Feature Film, Best Director, Best Original Screenplay, & Nom. for 2 Oscars – Best Film Editing, Best Production Design

 International Sales: CJ Entertainment